LordDashMe/css-dump-designs/README.md

 # CSS Dump Designs

-A collection of CSS designs based on my output of learning and practice.
+A collection of CSS designs based on my output of learning and practices.

 ## License